bentoml/BentoML/docs/source/use-cases/diffusion-models/sdxl-lcm-lora.rst

 Stable Diffusion XL with LCM LoRAs
 ==================================

 `Latent Consistency Models (LCM) <https://huggingface.co/papers/2310.04378>`_ offer a new approach to enhancing the efficiency of the image generation workflow, particularly when applied to models like Stable Diffusion (SD) and Stable Diffusion XL (SDXL).
-To futher to deliver high-quality inference outcomes within a significantly reduced computational timeframe within just 2 to 8 steps, `LCM LoRA <https://arxiv.org/abs/2311.05556>`_ is proposed as a universal acceleration module for SD-based models.
+To deliver high-quality inference outcomes within a significantly reduced computational timeframe within just 2 to 8 steps, `LCM LoRA <https://arxiv.org/abs/2311.05556>`_ is proposed as a universal acceleration module for SD-based models.

 This document explains how to deploy `SDXL <https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0>`_ with `LCM LoRA weights <https://huggingface.co/latent-consistency/lcm-lora-sdxl>`_ using BentoML.